 Unlike most horse races in Australia The All Star Mile follows a completely unique set of rules for qualifying and where the race is run each year.

-Venue For The All Star Mile: Flemington/Caulfield/Moonee Valley Racecourses
+Where Is The All Star Mile: Moonee Valley Racecourse

 How To Live Stream The All Star Mile

-To live stream the All Star Mile, Sign Up To TAB and watch the race for free.
+To live stream the All Star Mile, TAB Account Holders can watch the race live.

 More Details About The All Star Mile

-The most recent edition of the race was run at Caulfield Racecourse in 2020 and in 2021 will be run at Moonee Valley Racecourse.
-The All Star Mile is always run in Victoria.
+The most recent edition of the race was run at Moonee Valley Racecourse in 2021 and will also run again at Moonee Valley Racecourse in 2022 The All Star Mile is always run in Victoria.

 The All Star Mile is one of the most recent races appointed to the horse racing calendar with the likes of The Golden Eagle the other major race to be added to the Racing NSW calendar.
 The All Star Mile is worth 5 Million dollars in prize money.